Uniform Congressional District Act: Colegrove era

 In 1946, the Supreme Court of the United States ruled in a 4-3 decision Colegrove v.
 Green that the federal courts do not have jurisdiction to interfere with malapportioned congressional districts, with Congress having the sole authority to interfere with the same.
-For the next fifteen years, both congressional districts and state legislative districts would often have large population imbalances.
+For the following fifteen years, both congressional districts and state legislative districts often had large population imbalances.
 The imbalance in the population of different congressional districts could have been fixed by an act of Congress but Congress failed to enact any standards and requirements concerning congressional districts and elections.
 Due to congressional inaction and new justices on the Supreme Court, the courts intervened in 1962 in the case Baker v.
 Carr which required that all state legislative districts be of roughly equal population.
 The court used the Fourteenth Amendment to the United States Constitution to justify its ruling (specifically the Equal Protection Clause).
 Wesberry v.
 Sanders extended Baker to the districts of the United States House of Representatives.